Welcome to Harmony Hall - Home of Inventor & Entrepreneur Jacob Sloat

 With the passing of Henry Sloat in December 1905, the house passed out of the hands of Sloat’s widow in 1908, beginning a period of nearly a century when Harmony Hall served local commercial and institutional needs.
 In the early twentieth century, the building, which was modified extensively, was used as an inn and restaurant.
 Later, it served as an adult living facility and a nursing home.

 Closed by the state in 2003, the building and grounds were purchased by the Town of Ramapo in January 2006 as part of its Open Space Acquisition and Preservation Program.
-In 2007, a grant was received from the New York State Office of Parks, Recreation & Historic Preservation to begin a major capital improvement initiative that includes full restoration of the roof, cupola, front veranda and entrance door.
+In 2007, a grant was received from the New York State Office of Parks, Recreation & Historic Preservation to begin a major capital improvement initiative that included full restoration of the main mansion roof and critical structural repairs.
+That work was finally completed in May 2015.

-While the Town of Ramapo begins restoration work on the mansion's exterior, the Friends of Harmony Hall have been hard at work inside the mansion on interior reveals and restoration projects.
-Click here for more information on what we have accomplished and what we are up to.
+While the Town of Ramapo worked on the mansion's exterior, the Friends of Harmony Hall worked just as hard inside the mansion on interior reveals and restoration projects.
+Click here for more information on what we have accomplished so far.

 For more information on the history and restoration of Harmony Hall, we invite you to contact Curator Geoff Welch at 845.712.5220 or at curator@FriendsOfHarmonyHall.org.